ggonnella/textformats/manuals/TF-Spec_howto.md

 # Definitions by kind of represented value

-The goal of a specification is to describe each part of the format, separately, and how to combine them, hierarchically, to compose the entire format.
-The smallest components are often scalar values: strings, numbers, booleans, undefined values.
-These are usually combined into sets of values.

-The following section
-describes how to describe parts of the format, depending on the type of value they represent.
+This documents describes the TF-Spec syntax to define datatypes of a format based on the type of value they represent.

 ## An example

-When writing the specification for a format, you will need to think what is the target kind of data for the result of parsing each part of a format and then read the corresponding section.
+When writing the specification for a format, one will need to think what is the target kind of data for the result of parsing each part of a format and then read the corresponding section.
 E.g. the following format:
 ```